Content creators must understand online reading behaviors to better cater to them

 The study showed that extended reading is not achieved by the strength of writing alone, but needs to be coupled with strong interest from readers.
 Readers of magazine content are twice as likely to engage in longer reads than those of other content categories in the study.
 Marketers should look to magazine publishers for inspiration on how to achieve this engagement.

-Explore your analytics to discern which type of reading behaviour is happening when readers click through to your content.
+Explore your analytics to discern which type of reading behavior is happening when readers click through to your content.
 Tools like Google Tag Manager can help you track things like scroll depth, to better understand how people are navigating the pages of your website.

 Think about what your content is trying to achieve, e.g. deliver instructions, build an argument, showcase examples, share facts.
 Similarly, consider the intent that would bring your readers to that content, and what that means for the time spent and interactivity.
-The behaviour your content garners is most accurately evaluated in the context of what your content is designed to achieve.
+The behavior your content garners is most accurately evaluated in the context of what your content is designed to achieve.

 Learn more about the reading brain to improve your content: